ibm-cloud-docs/codeengine/eventing.md

 After you set up Cloud Object Storage subscription, your application can listen for changes to a bucket.
 When you create the subscription, you can specify a parameter that filters events based on the bucket change event type, such as `write` events,`delete` events, or `all` events.
 You can also filter the trigger events by object `prefix`, `suffix`, or both.

-An event is returned for each successful bucket change event that you subscribe to.
-Each object change in a batch request is handled individually.
-For example: A batch request to delete 200 hundred objects would result in 200 individual delete events and 200 event fires.
+For each successful change to a bucket for which you have created a subscribtion, you will receive a separate event.
+As each object change in a bulk request is handled as a separate COS action, each of these changes will generate a separate event.
+For example: A bulk request to delete 200 hundred objects would result in 200 individual delete events and 200 event fires.

 In order to use the {{site.data.keyword.cos_full_notm}} eventing, the following conditions must be met.